dipAch/dipach.github.io/_posts/2026-04-02-cassandra-sstables-whats-really-on-disk.md

 INSERT INTO events (id, ts, data) VALUES (uuid(), toTimestamp(now()), 'third');
 ```

-Force a flush so the data lands on disk:
+Force a flush so the data lands on disk (`again from project root`):

 ```bash
 bin/nodetool flush lab events
 ```

-Then find the files that were written:
+Then find the files that were written (`also from project root`):

 ```bash
 find ./data/data/lab/events-* -type f | sort